"IBM 5170 -The Birth of the AT Standard"

 • BocaRAM AT

-• VGA graphics card (works fines with all monitors)
+• VGA graphics card (works fine with all monitors)

 • Gotek USB drive (Needs the same adapters as any common 3.5 FDD, check above)